-As the number of public officials is a finite resource, full-time enforcement cannot be expected through the use of human-only traffic enforcement.
-Outsourcing such enforcement services will not provide a viable or ultimate solution, either.
-In sum, human-only enforcement is virtually incapable of uninterrupted, continuous implementation.
-This situation has led to some violators thinking they simply had "bad luck" and thus have expressed their dissatisfaction about the punishment imposed.
-For such reasons, human-only enforcement has suffered from a multitude of frequent civil complaints regarding the overall fairness of traffic enforcement.
-The limited scope of a single person's cognitive ability also raises questions about the unfairness of the enforcement and other unjustified practices in the course of carrying out such enforcement.
+As public officials are a finite resource, full-time traffic enforcement cannot be achieved with human resources alone; nor can the outsourcing of enforcement services provide a viable or ultimate solution.
+In sum, human-only enforcement is virtually incapable of guaranteeing uninterrupted, continuous implementation.
+This situation has led some violators to believe that they simply had "bad luck," and thus to express their dissatisfaction with the punishment imposed.
+For such reasons, human-only enforcement has been the focus of a multitude of frequent civil complaints regarding the overall fairness of traffic enforcement.
+The limited scope of a single person's cognitive ability also raises questions about the unfairness of enforcement and other unjustified practices in the course of carrying out such enforcement.

 Another issue with human-only traffic enforcement is that it often causes traffic accidents, and can lead to or even exacerbate traffic congestion.
-However, traffic regulation violations (including that of illegal parking) disrupt the efficient use of traffic facilities in various ways, resulting in serious disruption of both traffic and circulation.
-In this sense, traffic enforcement is as crucial an element as the building of more traffic facilities.
+However, traffic regulation violations (including illegal parking) disrupt the efficient use of traffic facilities in various ways, resulting in the serious disruption of both traffic and circulation.
+In this sense, traffic enforcement is as crucial an element as the construction of yet more traffic facilities.

-State-of-the-art automated traffic enforcement services were introduced as a way to overcome the limitations of human-only traffic enforcement and thereby realize the full potential effect of traffic enforcement.
+State-of-the-art automated traffic enforcement services were introduced as a way of overcoming the limitations of human-only traffic enforcement and thereby realize the full potential effect of traffic enforcement.

-3. The Importance of the Policies
+The Importance of the Policies

-Seoul overhauled its public transportation system in 2004.
-It was preceded by Seoul's plan for ITS construction in 2000.
-The announcement of the ITS plan spread the notion that efficient traffic systems can be achieved through innovative approaches using cutting-edge technology.
-The sweeping reform of the public transportation system resulted in the introduction and wide use of various means and tools seen as capable of radically improving traffic efficiency and the overall quality of road services- including the integration of bus services, the integration of traffic information, and the introduction of the bus-only lanes.
-However, if those traffic facilities and tools cannot operate properly or carry out necessary tasks because of rampant violations of traffic laws and regulations, any additional investments and facilities would seem to be nothing more than a waste.
-From this perspective, the automation of parking and bus-only lane enforcement may play a critical role in ensuring the effectiveness of the policy means and tools aimed at improving the quality of road services and the efficiency of traffic.
+Seoul undertook wide-ranging reforms of its public transportation system in 2004, having previously drawn up the plan for the construction of the ITS in 2000.
+The announcement of the ITS plan spread the notion that efficient traffic systems can be achieved with innovative approaches using cutting-edge technology.
+The sweeping reforms of the public transportation system resulted in the introduction and widespread use of various means and tools that were considered to be capable of radically improving traffic efficiency and the overall quality of road services - including the integration of bus services, the integration of traffic information, and the introduction of bus-only lanes.
+However, if those traffic facilities and tools could not operate properly or carry out necessary tasks due to rampant violations of the traffic laws and regulations, any additional investments and facilities would have been viewed as nothing more than a waste.
+From this perspective, the automation of parking and bus-only lane enforcement could play a critical role in ensuring the effectiveness of the policy means and tools for improving the quality of road services and road traffic efficiency.

-Such efforts can be understood in the context of transportation system management (TSM), a system that Western countries have emphasized since the late 1980s.
-In other words, the automation of traffic enforcement is consistent with the principle of balancing traffic demands and supply by ensuring the efficient management of existing facilities so as to improve their capacity, rather than introducing additional facilities.
+Such efforts can be understood in the context of transportation system management (TSM), a system that Western countries have practiced since the late 1980s.
+In other words, the automation of traffic enforcement is consistent with the principle of balancing traffic demand and supply by ensuring the efficient management of existing facilities so as to improve their capacity, rather than introducing additional facilities.

-4. Relevance with Other Policies
+Relevance with Other Policies

 Unattended enforcement services are also applied to the enforcement of bus-only lanes.
-This represents a policy approach based on the same principles and purpose as the unattended parking enforcement.
-Its purpose is to improve the efficiency of bus-only lane management and monitoring.
-Similar policies aimed at economical management and efficient punishments include the speed enforcement services.
-The drive-by unattended parking enforcement system has been attracting significant attention, in addition to the previous fixed parking enforcement system.
+This represents a policy approach based on the same principles and purpose as those of unattended parking enforcement: Its purpose is to improve the efficiency of bus-only lane management and monitoring.
+Similar policies aimed at economical management and efficient punishments include the speed enforcement system.
+The drive-by unattended parking enforcement system has been attracting considerable attention, in addition to the previous fixed parking enforcement system.